Health Risks, Immunity, and Why Levels Matter

-Sacramento, Calif. – If living a long and healthy life is a priority, it is imperative to know that simply havingย a low level of Vitamin D is associated with an amazing 26 percent increased rate of death, from all causes, according to an Archives of Internal Medicine study.
+Sacramento, Calif.- If living a long and healthy life is a priority, it is imperative to understand that simply having a low level of vitamin D is associated with a 26 percent increased rate of death from all causes, according to a study published in Archives of Internal Medicine.

 Key Role

-A plethora of studies in the last decade also have demonstrated that low Vitamin D levels are a major factor in the pathology of: at least 17 varieties of cancer; heart disease; stroke; high blood pressure; autoimmune diseases, such as multiple sclerosis, which is uncommon at the equator; diabetes; depression; chronic pain; osteoarthritis; osteoporosis; muscle weakness and wasting; birth defects; periodontal disease; weakened immunity, such as the flu and the common cold; inflammatory bowel disease.. the list goes on and on.
+A plethora of studies over the last decade have demonstrated that low vitamin D levels are a major factor in the pathology of at least 17 varieties of cancer; heart disease; stroke; high blood pressure; autoimmune diseases such as multiple sclerosis, which is uncommon at the equator; diabetes; depression; chronic pain; osteoarthritis; osteoporosis; muscle weakness and wasting; birth defects; periodontal disease; weakened immunity, including influenza and the common cold; and inflammatory bowel disease.
+The list goes on.

 Deficiencies

-Vitamin D deficiency is more common in: the elderly, wintertime residents of Northern California; people with darker skin who get little direct sun exposure or use sunscreens above SPF8, people who live in smoggy, foggy or cloudy areas.
+Vitamin D deficiency is more common among the elderly; wintertime residents of Northern California; people with darker skin who receive little direct sun exposure or who use sunscreens above SPF 8; and individuals who live in smoggy, foggy, or cloudy areas.

-After exposure to the same amount of sunlight, the elderly make only about 25 percent as much vitamin D as 20-year-olds.
+After exposure to the same amount of sunlight, elderly individuals produce only about 25 percent as much vitamin D as 20-year-olds.

-Despite the abundant Vitamin D-fortified summer sunshine in Davis, as winter approaches, Vitamin D levels drop precipitously creating the perfect internal environment for wintertime flues and other nasty immune challenges.
+Despite the abundant vitamin D–fortified summer sunshine in Davis, as winter approaches, vitamin D levels drop precipitously, creating the perfect internal environment for wintertime flu and other immune challenges.

-Research from around the world has clearly demonstrated that people do less well in the winter because Vitamin D levels drop as the winter progresses.
+Research from around the world has clearly demonstrated that people fare worse in the winter because vitamin D levels decline as the season progresses.

 Immunity

 Vitamin D has profound and multiple effects on human immunity.
-Influenza occurrence parallels vitamin D deficiency in time and space.
-Norwegians, who get less sun exposure than any other Europeans, have less flu epidemics and a smaller wintertime spike in mortality because their diet includes fish oil and the highest wintertime vitamin D levels.
+Influenza occurrence parallels vitamin D deficiency in both time and space.
+Norwegians, who receive less sun exposure than any other Europeans, experience fewer flu epidemics and a smaller wintertime spike in mortality because their diets include fish oil and maintain higher wintertime vitamin D levels.

-Due to increased skin melanin, African-Americans generally have lower vitamin D levels than Caucasians and may explain why African-American children get pneumonia twice as often as Caucasian children, and why African-American adults often have higher blood pressure.
+Due to increased skin melanin, African Americans generally have lower vitamin D levels than Caucasians, which may help explain why African American children develop pneumonia twice as often as Caucasian children and why African American adults often have higher blood pressure.

-Children with rickets, the classic vitamin D deficiency illness are 11 times more likely to have lower respiratory infections than matched controls without rickets.
+Children with rickets, the classic vitamin D deficiency illness, are 11 times more likely to experience lower respiratory infections than matched controls without rickets.

-Flu shots in the elderly and immuno-compromised may even be unnecessary if Vitamin D were at optimal levels by stimulating innate immunity.
+Flu shots in the elderly and immunocompromised populations may even be unnecessary if vitamin D levels were optimized, as vitamin D stimulates innate immunity.

 Sacramento Naturopathic